Daltz333/docs.vigem.org/hidguardian-v1-installation.md

 # HidGuardian v1 driver installation

 Attention: this article covers the installation of the (deprecated) HidGuardian **major version 1** (a.k.a. **Gen1**) driver.
 Its development has been discontinued yet there's software out there depending on it.
-Please make sure you need **version 1** first before going through this article 😲
+Please make sure you need **version 1** first before going through this article. 😲

 ## About